 - Which pages are getting the most traffic?

 These tools are essential components of your website, even if it’s not you that is analyzing the data.
 SOMEONE, perhaps your website professional or SEO master, needs to know this info so that you can tweak your data and your content to better reach your audience.
-We all need to know what’s working.
+We all need to know what’s working and what’s not.

 Ease of Editing